WorkNicolas/CPU-Scheduler/README.md

 You may add other features to make the program better
 </li>
 <li>
-Record the program presentation of your output.
+Record the program presentation of your output
 </li>
 <li>
 The group may use any video recording tool to demo the running program.
-All members of the group sholid participate on the recorded video demo of the running program.
+All members of the group sholid participate on the recorded video demo of the running program
 </li>
 </ul>